filipstrand/lagrangian-mechanics/README.md

 # lagrangian-mechanics

-Here we present our Maple (Sophia) and Blender code used to model, solve and animate the equations of motions [THE PAPER CAN BE FOUND AT ....]
+Here we present the code used in our [Bachelor's thesis](http://filipstrand.com/) on Lagrangian mechanics.
+The code consists of two independent parts: Modeling and animating.

 ## Boston Hoop